justHorsingAround/DevaintArt_bot/README.md

 **** Description ****

 This bot is supposed to download pictures from a given DevaintArt gallery.
 Runs on Windows and Linux (not tested on macOS).
 Comes 'as is', the code is not refactored and structured properly.
 Crashes may occur.

 **** Installing ****

 This code include the "bs4" and "requests" modules, what you might need to install to your machine, especially under Windows.
 To do this, you can follow this tutorial: https://www.quora.com/What-is-the-step-by-step-procedure-to-install-Beautiful-Soup-In-Windows or search another one.
 You can install the "requests" module just like the "bs4".

 **** Usage ****

 To run the program, simply put the main.py file to a choosen folder, double click it, or run from the terminal.
 Under normal circumstances, the program will ask for an artist's name; while this is not case sensitive, it is recommended to copy-paste the artist's name from DeviantArt, because the program will make a folder named accoring to this input.
 After you typed or pasted the right name, press enter.
 If the name incorrect, the download is not possible, however you can exit and start the program again anytime.
 If you don't give any input, the program will requests again, while you don't give at least one character.
 If you insist to exit anyway, close the terminal or press "ctrl+c" to terminate the running.

-Then the program will chack the main gallery, and the scrap gallery.
+Then the program will check the 'main gallery', and the 'scrap gallery'.
 After fetched out the links, it will start to download the pictures one by one.

-Please note that will only download the so called "Safe For Work" pictures.
+Please note only the so called "Safe For Work" pictures will be downloaded.

 **** Files ****

 main.py: This is the main file.
 Place this file where you want to save the pictures.

 download_log.txt: at the first run ever, the program will make this file to log what pictures are downloaded previously from a given gallery.
 If you ask the program to check if there is a new picture or not since the last download in a given gallery, the program will ignore the source links included in this file.
 Deleting a link(s) from this file will result downloading that picture again.